Wormser Bros. San Francisco

 In 1850, Isaac Wormser came to California with his brother Lewis and established a general merchandise store called Wormser & Brother in Stockton, where they prospered and made a considerable amount of money.

-In 1854, the two brothers were joined by a third brother Simon, and together they started a wholesale liquor business call Wormser Brothers in San Francisco.
+In 1854, the two brothers were joined by a third brother Simon, and together they started a wholesale liquor business called Wormser Brothers in San Francisco.
 They were initially located at First and Battery Streets and later in their own building at the corner of California and Front Streets, where they did an extensive business for many years and accumulated a large fortune.

-In October of 1867, during Simon’s management of the firm, they trademarked the “Golden Sheaf” brand of whiskey.
+In October of 1867, during Simon’s management of the firm, the company trademarked the “Golden Sheaf” brand of whiskey.
 At this time they were listed as importers and jobbers in wines and liquors.
 They were also the consul for Württemberg, Germany.
 Simon was living in town and Isaac was living in Württemberg.
 By 1872, the Wormser Brothers business was sold to the firm of Braeg, Frank and Dallemand.

 In the latter part of 1854, Isaac Wormser visited Germany and married a woman named Louisa.
 He remained in Württemberg and retired from active business.
 He eventually returned to California to retain the Presidency of the Golden Gate Distilling Company which filed for articles of incorporation for the purpose of carrying on a wholesale liquor business.
 The directors of the company were J. A. Spencer, George Miller, Henry Ebbinghausen, Isaac and Samuel I. Wormser.
-The 1891 San Francisco directory puts the firm at 207 Battery.
+The 1891 San Francisco Directory puts the firm at 207 Battery.
 His later years were devoted almost entirely to charitable work.
-He died suddenly on October 26, 1894 in Monterey, California.
+He died suddenly on October 26, 1894, in Monterey, California.

 Pictured below is an amber pint+ Fine Old Cognac – Wormser Bros.
 S. F. flask from the Steven Hubbell Collection.
 See this example and others in the FOHBC Spirits Gallery.